A mud cleaner is a combination of desanders and/or desilters to remove drilled solids from mud. [source]

 Briefly, mud cleaner involves processing the mud through three separate stages:

-- Mud at well-circulation rate flows through a first screen (shale shaker), which removes large-size solids;
+- Mud at a well-circulation rate flows through a first screen (shale shaker), which removes large-size solids;

-- The mud passes through, centrifuging stage (desilters), which separates the mud into a low-density effluent and a highdensity underflow — the effluent, comprising most of the liquid phase, returns to the mud system;
+- The mud passes through, centrifuging stage (desilters), which separates the mud into a low-density effluent and a high-density underflow — the affluent, comprising most of the liquid phase, returns to the mud system;

 - The underflow, containing barite and drilled solids, flows through a second, smaller screen that is sized to pass the barite but to reject most of the drilled solids.

-A sufftcient number of desilters are used to process the entire mud stream.
-The desilters separate relatively light and fme particles from the heavier and coarser particles.
+A sufficient number of desilters are used to process the entire mud stream.
+The desilters separate relatively light and fine particles from the heavier and coarser particles.
 Barite, which is present in the underflow along with drilled solids, is passed to the second screening stage.
-Most of the bentonite and liquid phase are discharged from the desilter in the effluent stream.
+Most of the bentonite and liquid phase is discharged from the desilter in the effluent stream.

-For the second screen to reject additional drilled solids, its screen size must be much finer than the shaker screen, but must be sufftciently large to pass most of.the barite.
+For the second screen to reject additional drilled solids, its screen size must be much finer than the shaker screen but must be sufficiently large to pass most of the barite.
 The second screen is usually about 150 to 200 mesh.
 The flow rate of the underflow through the second screen is normally only about 10 to 20 percent of the well circulation rate.
 At such low throughput rates, the problem of screen blinding is not serious.

 When the solids drop onto the screens, the vibration causes them to spiral away from the center.
 A “rope” of material forms and rotates around the outer perimeter of the screen.
 As the material passes the discharge spout, some of the rope is removed from the screen.

-The mud cleaner used on deep well included a double-deck shale shaker.
-Desilter underflow could be treated over either the top deck or the bottom deck; or the the flow could be divined in any proportion across both decks.
+The mud cleaner used on the deep well included a double-deck shale shaker.
+Desilter underflow could be treated over either the top deck or the bottom deck, or the flow could be divined in any proportion across both decks.
 The test started when barite was added to the mud to bring it to 11ppg to control pressure in a formation at the top of the sequence being penetrated.
 Highly permeable intervals below this formation were at various stages of depletion.
 Pressure differentials from the well-bore into the formation were as high as 6,800psig.
-This is a potentially dangerous differentials-sticking stituation.
+This is a potentially dangerous differentials-sticking situation.

-Controlling the drill solids in drilling process not only kept the sticking coefficient low, but also reduced the thickness of the mud filter cake — which reduced the width of the drill collar that could be buried.
-Of course, reducing the buried width reduces the force required to pull pipe free.
+Controlling the drill solids in the drilling process not only kept the sticking coefficient low but also reduced the thickness of the mud filter cake — which reduced the width of the drill collar that could be buried.
+Of course, reducing the buried width reduces the force required to pull the pipe free.

-The drill-pipe could be freely moved in and out the hole; a 9-5/8-in. casing was eventually run and tagged bottom below 16,200 ft.
-Cement was circulated with full returns until the plug bumped.
+The drill pipe could be freely moved in and out of the hole; a 9-5/8-in. the casing was eventually run and tagged bottom below 16,200 ft.
+Cement was circulated with full returns until the plug was bumped.